 Wood you like to play?
-Wooden toys
+Choosing wooden toys

 With a planet drowning in plastic the switch to wooden toys may be one thing to help prevent the crisis.
 With wooden toys becoming reasonably priced, featuring popular characters, readily available and aesthetically pleasing why wouldn’t you?